abigaillhiggins/pepper_chat/README.md

 ### Orchestrator4 - Multi-Agent Conversational AI System

-Orchestrator4 is a sophisticated multi-agent conversational AI system designed for Pepper, a humanoid robot at the UC Collaborative Robotics Lab.
+Orchestrator4 is a multi-agent conversational AI system designed for Pepper, a humanoid robot at the UC Collaborative Robotics Lab.
 The system integrates multiple specialized agents to handle different types of user queries with intelligent routing, fallback mechanisms, and Australian context awareness.

 #### System Architecture Diagram